johdcyber/benbot/README.md

 ### Contributions

-Feel free to fork this project and submit pull requests!
-We welcome contributions that enhance functionality or add new features.
+We welcome contributions that add new features or enhance functionality.
+Feel free to fork the project and submit pull requests.